 Am I addicted?

 How can someone tell if they are addicted to pornography?
 Besides the behaviors and symptoms described above, some great researchers have put together instruments measuring sexual compulsivity and internet pornography use.
-For example, Grubbs, Volk, Exline, and Pargament (2015) revised and validated a brief measure of internet pornography addiction called the Cyber Pornography Use Inventory (CPUI-9).4 Within the 9 questions of the instrument, rated on a scale from 1 (not at all) to 7 (extremely) is an assessment of perceived pornography addiction.
+For example, Grubbs, Volk, Exline, and Pargament (2015) revised and validated a brief measure of internet pornography addiction called the Cyber Pornography Use Inventory (CPUI-9).4 Within the 9 questions of the instrument, rated on a scale from 1 (not at all) to 7 (extremely) is an assessment of perceived porn addiction.
 The questions can also be answered true or false.
 Consider them below:

 - I believe I am addicted to Internet pornography (Compulsivity)